Fooxii/holbertonschool-printf/README.md

 The function '_printf' produces output according to a forma string and supports a limited set amount of format specifiers.

-/* Making changes to the read me */

 ## Supported Format Specifiers
 The following conversion specifiers are implemented: